Irish cuisine: Great Famine

 The starving people tried eating the potatoes, and became extremely sick from eating them.
-They began eating a diet of eggs, birds, and plants like nettles and chickweeds.
+They began eating a diet of eggs, birds, and plants like nettles and chickweed.
 Many farmers bled their cattle out and fried the blood rather than eat their meat.
-With the cattle as malnourished as the people, the meat wasn't fit for consumption, so they resorted to using the blood mixed with herbs, garlic, oats and butter, to use as a subsistence meal.
+With the cattle as malnourished as the people, the meat was not fit for consumption, so they resorted to using the blood mixed with herbs, garlic, oats and butter, to use as a subsistence meal.
 The extremely desperate and malnourished ate rats and worms found off the street.

-Post-Famine Migration
+Post-Famine migration

 After the famine, many Irish women migrated to America to escape poverty, and were exposed to new ingredients and foods not common in Ireland, such as a greater variety of meats and produce.
 Entering domestic service in America, they had to adapt their cooking to please the upper-class in America.

 This was problematic at first due to Irish women clinging to foods and ingredients common in Ireland.
 This caused much prejudice towards Irish women and many would mock the Irish's lack of cooking skills without considering the famine and poverty Irish women grew up with.

 Newspapers, including the Women's Journal, published articles which contained prejudice towards Irish women for seemingly being unable to know how to cook.

 Irish women in domestic service later gained the experience with ingredients abundant in America and altered Irish cuisine to be foods for pleasure.
 In Ireland food was designed based on caloric intake, instead of for pleasure, such as foods in America.
 Traditional Irish dishes started to include more meat and fruit and allowed for Irish food to stray from the stigma of being bland.